Odometer Tampering Lawsuit Recovers Money Damages for Client» Print This Page

 After purchasing the car, our client experienced numerous problems with it.
 The problems include oil leaks, brake pads, coils, wiring, and many other issues.
 When our client tried to trade in the vehicle at another dealership over a year later, the dealership refused to accept it because a Carfax report suggested there had been odometer tampering.
 When this was pointed out to the dealership where our client had purchased it, they refused to do anything about it, and said that the salesman did not work there anymore.

 Some people think that odometer tampering would have stopped once cars started using digital odometers.
 Our experience shows this has not happened.
 In fact, we are seeing more odometer rollback cases now than we ever have before.
 Odometer tampering and odometer fraud is a serious issue, and requires serious and quick investigation by an experienced and skilled auto fraud attorney.
 We have successfully handled many odometer fraud cases.
-If you suspect that the odometer in your car or truck has been rolled back, or if you suspect any other type of auto fraud, contact us now by email or call us at 407-333-0001 to learn about how we can help you.
 We can help protect your rights, even if you bought your vehicle a year or two ago, and even if you signed an “as is” disclaimer.Share This